rendoaw/vmx_openstack/README.md

 ## Overview

-This repo contains simple Heat template and scripts to launch multiple vMX on OpenStack+Contrail.
+This repo contains simple Heat template and scripts to launch multiple vMX on OpenStack+Contrail as well as some linux VMs.

 Some of the template/script component are taken from official Juniper Heat Template [https://github.com/Juniper/vmx-heat-templates]
 While the official template from Juniper provide a complete structure as well as a great detail of the explanation, their focus is to launch vMX that connected to real network.